piquelab/scaip/SCAIP-ALL-2020.03.23/README.md

 Then we normalized data, corrected chemistry noise and calculated LDA for each cell type separately.
 - **./9_RNA.dynamic2_output/Filter2_DEG6571/Old/3_MCl.*.old.rds** is the results of normalized single cell data
 - **./9_RNA.dynamic2_output/Filter2_DEG6571/Old/4.1_LDA.*.meta.rds** is the results of LDA.
 Meanwhile we reverse LDA_2 for B cell, Monocyte and T cell in LDA_2rev column. <br/>

-We also avrage gene expression for each bin (cell type+treatment+individual+Bin), which is divided based on LDA_1 and LDA_2 for each treatment.
+We also average gene expression for each bin (cell type+treatment+individual+Bin), which is divided based on LDA_1 and LDA_2 for each treatment.
 For averaging gene expression, we just include the 15,770 protein coding genes from autosomes with larger than 20 reads across cells, the same filtering threshold to previous data analysis.
 - **./9_RNA.dynamic2_output/Filter2_DEG6571/Old/LDA1Bin/YtX.*.ave.RData** based on LDA_1.
 - **./9_RNA.dynamic2_output/Filter2_DEG6571/Old/LDA2Bin/YtX.*.ave.RData**. based on LDA_2.